clairejiang12/API_Auto_MSTest_DEMO/README.md

 - The project uses MSTest attributes (`[TestClass]`, `[TestMethod]`) for test discovery.
 - Helper methods for logging and deserialization are in `lib/response.cs` for code reuse.
 - FluentAssertions is used for readable and maintainable assertions.

----

-Feel free to further customize this README for your team or CI/CD environment!